CHAPTER 8

 Mitzpah was the heap that Yaaqov and Lavan had set between them as a witness of their pact to never attack each other.
 (Gen. 31:49) This place was considered “the presence of YHWH” because there was already a witness to a faithfully fulfilled oath here.
 Therefore it was an especially solemn place to make such a promise again.

-12. Then Yifthakh sent messengers to the king of the sons of Ammon to say, “What is it to me and to you, since you have come to fight me in my own land?”
+12. Then Yifthakh sent messengers to the king of the sons of Ammon to say, “What do I have that is yours, since you have come to fight me in my own land?”

 13. And the king of the sons of Ammon said to the messengers of Yifthakh, “Because Israel took my land when he came up from Egypt, from the Arnon as far as the Yabboq and up to the Yarden.
 So now, return them in their entirety!”